Scout (Scouting): Senior Scouts

+Other programs often associated with Scouts

+The Scout scheme is aimed at 11 to 17 year-olds.
+Younger children, particularly younger siblings, attended some Scout meetings and so programs for younger children were developed by some troops and organizations.
+Baden-Powell's Boy Scouts Association launched its Wolf Cubs in 1916, which Baden-Powell wanted to be distinct from Scouts in name, uniform and identity to ensure they did not give Scouts a juvenile image.
+Similarly, some Scout organizations developed programs for those who had grown too old to be Scouts but wanted to remain associated with and support Scout Troops.
+Baden-Powell's Boy Scouts Association formed its Rovers in 1918 for young men and its Guild of Old Scouts.

 Activities

 A Scout learns the cornerstones of the Scout method, Scout Promise, and Scout Law.
 These are designed to instill character, citizenship, personal fitness, and leadership in boys through a structured program of outdoor activities.
 Common ways to implement the Scout method include spending time together in small groups with shared experiences, rituals, and activities, as well as emphasizing good citizenship and decision-making that are age-level appropriate.
 Cultivating a love and appreciation of the outdoors and outdoor activities are key elements.
 Primary activities include camping, woodcraft, first aid, aquatics, hiking, backpacking, and sports.

 Fellowship

 Camping most often occurs on a unit level, such as in the troop, but there are periodic camporees and jamborees.
 Camporees are events where units from a local area camp together for a weekend.
 These often occur a couple times a year and usually have a theme, such as pioneering.
 Jamborees are large events on a national or international level held every four years where thousands of Scouts camp together for one to two weeks.
 Activities at these events include games, Scoutcraft competitions, patch trading, aquatics, woodcarving, archery, and rifle and shotgun shooting.

 For many Scouts, the highlight of the year is spending at least a week in the summer as part of an outdoor activity.
 This can be a long event such as camping, hiking, sailing, canoeing, or kayaking with the unit or a summer camp operated on a council, state, or provincial level.
 Scouts attending a summer camp, generally one week during the summer, work on merit badges, advancement, and perfecting Scoutcraft skills.
 Some summer camps operate specialty programs, such as sailing, backpacking, canoeing and whitewater, caving, and fishing.